charles-001/dolphie/README.md

   -P , --port           Port (socket has precedence) -S , --socket         Socket file
   -c , --config-file    Dolphie's config file to use.
 Options are read from these files in the given order: ['/etc/dolphie.cnf', '/etc/dolphie/dolphie.cnf', '~/.dolphie.cnf']
-  --mycnf-file          MySQL config file path to use.
-This should use [client] section [default: ~/.my.cnf] --host-cache-file     Resolve IPs to hostnames when your DNS is unable to.
+  -m , --mycnf-file     MySQL config file path to use.
+This should use [client] section [default: ~/.my.cnf] -l , --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials [default: client]
+  -r , --refresh-interval
+                        How much time to wait in seconds between each refresh [default: 1] --host-cache-file     Resolve IPs to hostnames when your DNS is unable to.
 Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]
   --host-setup-file     Specify location of file that stores the available hosts to use in host setup modal [default: ~/dolphie_hosts]
-  -l , --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials [default: client]
-  -r , --refresh-interval
-                        How much time to wait in seconds between each refresh [default: 1] --heartbeat-table     (MySQL only) If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW REPLICA STATUS
+  --heartbeat-table     (MySQL only) If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW REPLICA STATUS
   --ssl-mode            Desired security state of the connection to the host.
 Supports: REQUIRED/VERIFY_CA/VERIFY_IDENTITY [default: OFF]
   --ssl-ca              Path to the file that contains a CA (certificate authority)